CroAnna/Family-farm-OPG/README.md

 Webpage for family farm.

-It shows items for sale with information about it, has input form connected with mail (using EmailJS) and automatically sends an email to owners mail (API).
-Includes location map (using React Leaflet), navigation bar.
+It shows items for sale with information about it, has input form for ordering items connected with email (using EmailJS) and automatically sends an email to owners email (API).
+Includes location map, navigation bar and animations.
 Desktop and mobile version - responsive design.

 To run: